shiyingzheng/BPLCompiler/README.md

         make
         make compiletest

+To run the Type Checker on a test file named "testfile" that is placed in the root directory of the project, you may use the runTypeChecker.sh script:

+        ./runTypeChecker.sh testfile

-To run the Parser on a test file named "testfile" that is placed in the root directory of the project, you may use the runScanner.sh script:
+To run the Parser on a test file named "testfile" that is placed in the root directory of the project, you may use the runParser.sh script:

         ./runParser.sh testfile